Coment/ExcelFinKurs/README.md

 # ExcelFinKurs
-Program compares the rates from the two finance sites.
+Based on Java+Selenium Webdriver+TestNG+Maven.
-Writes courses in excel file, and assert the result (True, False) if a difference of  less or more 30% .
+Application collects data of exchange rates from two different sites, saves in excel file and compares the percentage of exchange rates by the formula (formula described in excel column).
+On the basis of the ratio saves the results (<30% "True", else "False").